An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Billinger name or one of its variants:

-Billinger Settlers in the United States in the 18th Century
+Billinger Settlers in United States in the 18th Century

-Billinger Settlers in the United States in the 19th Century
+Billinger Settlers in United States in the 19th Century

 The Billinger Family Crest was acquired from the Houseofnames.com archives.
 The Billinger Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.